 Bathroom renovation basics, the difference can be amazing when an old and daggy bathroom is turned into a stunning modern bathroom.
 A perfectly executed bathroom can be the highlight of the house as well as increase the property value dramatically.
 But if you’ve never done a bathroom renovation before, the thought of undertaking such a project could be daunting.
 So below, I have gathered 3 points to cover the basics for a bathroom renovation.

 To have a problem free bathroom, proper waterproofing when renovating the bathroom is a basic that’s absolutely essential.
 While many types of tiles are resistant to water absorption, some tiles can still absorb moisture and grout joints can also let some water through.
 If the waterproofing is not done properly and water starts leaking, fixing the problem can be tricky as well as costly.
 Having proper water proofing done at the beginning will save you time and money later on.

 Before applying the waterproof, the surface must be cleaned of all dust and dirt, and it should be primed first.
 All corners should be covered with neutral pH silicone to absorb any movement, thus preventing the waterproof membrane from cracking.
 The waterproof should be applied at least twice.
 Once the waterproof membrane is dry, tiles can be laid directly over it using an appropriate tile adhesive.

 2. Make Your Bathroom Look Bigger

 A bathroom is usually a small room in comparison to other rooms.
-While ways to extend your bathroom size may be limited when renovating, there are some basic ways to make your bathroom visually look bigger that it really is.
+While ways to extend your bathroom size may be limited when renovating, there are some basic ways to make your bathroom visually look bigger than it really is.
 Bathroom renovation basics.

 Choose polished bathroom tiles